thoughtspot/rest-api-sdk/sdks/typescript/SchedulesApi.md

 # **createSchedule**
 > ResponseSchedule createSchedule(createScheduleRequest)

  Create schedule. /n  Version: 9.4.0.cl or later  Creates a Liveboard schedule job.
 Requires at least edit access to Liveboards.
 To create a schedule on behalf of another user, you need  `ADMINISTRATION` (**Can administer Org**) or `JOBSCHEDULING` (**Can schedule for others**) privilege and edit access to the Liveboard.  #### Usage guidelines  * The description text is mandatory.
 The description text appears as **Description: <your content>** in the Liveboard schedule email notifications. * The API endpoint supports exporting Liveboard data to the recipients in CSV or PDF format.
 If your Liveboard has tables, you can set `file_format` to CSV to send CSV files in the email notification to the recipients.
 For PDF generation, you can define PDF layout options. * To include only specific visualizations, specify the visualization GUIDs in the `visualization_identifiers` array. * You can schedule a Liveboard job to run periodically by setting frequency parameters.
 You can set the schedule to run daily, weekly, monthly or every n minutes or hours.
 The scheduled job can also be configured to run at a specific time of the day or on specific days of the week or month. * If the `frequency` parameters are defined, you can set the time zone to a value that matches your server\'s time zone.
 For example, `US/Central`, `Etc/UTC`, `CET`.
 The default time zone is `America/Los_Angeles`.
-For more information about Liveboard jobs, see [ThoughtSpot Product Documentation](https://docs.thoughtspot.com/cloud/latest/liveboard-schedule).     #### Endpoint URL
+For more information about Liveboard jobs, see [ThoughtSpot Product Documentation](https://docs.thoughtspot.com/cloud/latest/liveboard-schedule).

 ### Example